Band FeaturesFeaturesThrash Metal

 Acid Reign: Round Two

-Forever living in the impossibly tall shadows of their overseas brethren, UK thrash bands at the end of the 80s and into the early 90s managed to squeeze in very short creative and commercial peaks before the whole global scene came crashing down in favour of the next big things, namely death metal and grunge.
+Forever living in the impossibly tall shadows of their overseas brethren, UK thrash bands at the end of the 80s and into the early 90s managed to squeeze in very short creative and commercial peaks before the whole global scene came crashing down in favor of the next big things, namely death metal and grunge.
 And that seemed to be the end of it.
 But that all changed in the late 2000s.
-Suddenly, the stars seemed to align ready for a resurgence, and several of those big names from yesteryear began dusting off their guitars and drumkits again.
+Suddenly, the stars seemed to align, with the resurgence fueled in part by the growing online communities and dedicated platforms like 홀덤사이트, where fans and musicians could reconnect.
+As a result, several of those big names from yesteryear began dusting off their guitars and drumkits again.
 One of those returning combos is ACID REIGN.

 Originally formed in Harrogate, Yorkshire in 1985, they debuted with the Moshkinstein EP in 1988 with first full-length The Fear dropping the following year.
 But what really made them stand out was their sense of humour.
 The cartoony album covers and humorous intros had the unfortunate effect of dropping them into the ‘joke band’ category, when they were anything but considering the music and lyrical topics, instead favouring the tag “a thrash band with a sense of humour”.